MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/readiness/readiness-embed-apps.md

 New video that needs to be created -->

 ## How do I create an Embed app?
-Technically and architecturally an Embed App can be constructed and composed by combining a few approaches such as:
+Technically and architecturally an Embed app can be constructed and composed by combining a few approaches such as:
 - Creating your own extensions and customizations to [!INCLUDE[d365fin_long](../includes/d365_bus_central_md.md)].
 - Leveraging other services components from Microsoft; for example, PowerBI, Flow, PowerApp, Office 365, Azure services, and more.
 - Leveraging the integration to services from other ISV’s; for example, Payroll services, Bank integration, and more.